sebkur/lanchat/README.md

 ## Command line tools

-There are also a few command line utilities that can be used to pariticpate in message and file exchange.
+There are also a few command line utilities that can be used to participate in message and file exchange.
 To build those tools type this:

     ./gradlew installDist